maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 # Future plans

-How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

 Note, where the feature is listed as "(done)" means we have prototype code in the testing phase.

 ## Features to add for STACK 4.5 or later ##